Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Bayesian transport maps for large spatial fields

 \subsection{Inference}

 Based on the prior distributions in Sections \ref{sec:prior_s}--\ref{sec:prior_f}, we can carry out inference and compute the transport map as in Section \ref{sec:invertiblemap}.
+The prior distributions depend on a vector of hyperparameters, $\bftheta = (\theta_{\sigma,1},\theta_{\sigma,2},\theta_{d,1},\theta_{d,2},\theta_\gamma,\theta_q)$.
+When making inference on $\bftheta$ as described in Section \ref{sec:hyper}, we effectively let the training data $\bY$ decide the degree of sparsity (through $\theta_q$ via $m$) and the degree of nonlinearity (through $\theta_{\sigma,1},\theta_{\sigma,2}$ via $\sigma_i$).
+Algorithm \ref{alg:inf} summarizes the inference procedure.
+Figure \ref{fig:sine} illustrates estimation of transport-map components in a simulated example.

 Due to the sparsity assumption in \eqref{eq:sparsity}, the computational complexity is lower than in Section \ref{sec:invertiblemap}; specifically, determining $\pmap_i$ now only requires $\order(n^3 + m n^2)$ time, again in parallel for each $i=1,\ldots,N$.
 Each application of the transport map or its inverse then requires $\order(N(n^2 + mn))$ time.
 The maximin ordering and nearest neighbors can also be computed in quasilinear time in $N$ \citep[][Alg.~7]{Schafer2020}.